Career Development Fund

 What happens to my application?

-The Career Development Committee, (consisting of two representative from both the College and the Association) will review the application and course description to determine if the request falls within the guidelines outlined above.
+On a monthly basis, the Career Development Committee, (consisting of two representative from both the College and the Association) will review the application and course description to determine if the request falls within the guidelines outlined above.
 If approved, the employee will be issued a reimbursement check.
 If rejected, you have the opportunity to appeal in writing within 30 days of the decision.